-Agricultural sector in Poland, which is going to be the first market for the service, embraces irrigation at a growing pace.
-Precipitation in Poland has been always low in comparison to other European countries, moreover the effect of climate change has caused repeated droughts in the last years.
+The agricultural sector in Poland, which is going to be the first market for the service, embraces irrigation at a growing pace.
+Precipitation here has been always low in comparison to other European countries, while a progressing climate change disturbs water balance, which results in repeated droughts.

-Most farmers manage irrigation without any, or very limited, investment in decision support systems or only with use of very basic solutions.
-Bigger farms install soil probes, however, due to their high price, farmers usually use only one sensor per field or even just one sensor per farm, which does not produce spatially representative measurements.
+Most farmers manage irrigation without any investment in decision support systems or only with use of very basic solutions.
+Bigger farms install soil probes, however, due to their price farmers usually use only one sensor per field or just one sensor per farm, which does not produce spatially representative measurements.

 Combination of farmers’ own experience, soil sensors data, potential EvapoTranspiration (ET) data and weather forecasts usually ensures a good irrigation management but requires a lot of attention and advanced skills from farmers.

 Introduction of the ClimField service significantly improves the process of decision-making related to irrigation and water management at farms.
-EO-based calculations of evapotranspiration and water balance, supported by crop monitoring, weather and moisture conditions, enable more efficient and sustainable water management.
+EO-based calculations of evapotranspiration and water balance at sub-field spatial resolution, crop monitoring, weather and moisture conditions forecasts enable more efficient and sustainable water management.

 Users and their needs

-As the ClimField service is addressed to farmers irrigating field crops (mainly potatoes), this category of user is involved in the service development and in pilot operations.
+As the ClimField service is addressed to farmers irrigating field crops (mainly potatoes) they are involved in the service development and in pilot operations.
 This relatively uniform (taking into account the requirements) group is divided into two sub-groups:

 - Big agricultural holdings - large and modern farms, sometimes with experience in the use of advanced irrigation-support tools;